 Barbara Walker

-This exhibition (4 October 2024–26 January 2025) of Turner Prize nominee Barbara Walker addresses issues of class, race, power and belonging in her work.
+This exhibition (until 26 January 2025) of Turner Prize nominee Barbara Walker addresses issues of class, race, power and belonging in her work.
 Ranging from small, embossed works on paper to large-scale wall drawings, her intensely observed and empathetic pieces lend a powerful presence to Black communities and culture in art history.
 Themed around visibility and erasure, the exhibition will unite paintings, prints, and drawings spanning Walker’s career, including her recent Turner Prize-nominated series Burden of Proof (2022–23), co-commissioned by Sharjah Art Foundation with support from the Whitworth.
 Additionally, the exhibition will feature a new commission centred on the Windrush generation, responding to the Whitworth’s collection of historic drawings and wallpaper.

 Visiting the Whitworth Art Gallery